Breast-Cancer-Risk-Prediction-Project/data-management/BCRPP_QC_R_Excel_Program/readme.md

 1. Run through all lines of the code.
 If your data is not on Box, then skip lines 5, 6, and 27.

+2. In line 1308, set the working directory to the current folder containing the code, the QC rule folders, and the folder containing the data dictionary.

+3. In line 1312, set a path to the output within the quotes.

+4. In line 1329, enter the full path to the data within the quotes.
+If the data is not a csv file, run line 1330 instead with the full path of the file.

+5. In line 1357, enter the name of the Study you're generating a QC report for.
+The final report will be saved in your output folder with the name "[Study Name] BCRPP Core QC Report.xslsx"

+### Steps to generate Incident Breast Cancer QC report:

+1. Run through lines of the code upto line 1323.
+If your data is not on Box, then skip lines 5, 6, and 27.

 2. In line 1303, set the working directory to the current folder containing the code, the QC rule folders, and the folder containing the data dictionary.

 3. In line 1307, set a path to the output within the quotes.

-4. In line 1324, enter the full path to the data within the quotes.
-If the data is not a csv file, run line 1325 instead with the full path of the file.
+4. In line 1365, enter the full path to the data within the quotes.
+If the data is not a csv file, run line 1366 instead with the full path of the file.

-5. In line 1352, enter the name of the Study you're generating a QC report for.
-The final report will be saved in your output folder with the name "[Study Name] BCRPP Core QC Report.xslsx"
+5. In line 1403, enter the name of the Study you're generating a QC report for.
+The final report will be saved in your output folder with the name "[Study Name] BCRPP Incident Cases QC Report.xslsx"